-Other a few other facts about annuities include:
+Here are a few facts about annuities:

 - Annuities can be jointly owned.